-The enrollment agreement may be cancelled by the student within three business days with a full refund of all monies paid.
-After three business days, the student must file an official withdrawal form and any refunds are calculated based on the standard refund schedule.
+The enrollment agreement may be cancelled by the student with full refund of tuition, fees, and room and board within three business days of the first day of class with a full refund of all monies paid.
+The student must file an official withdrawal form (available from the dean of students).
+After three days, any refunds are calculated based on the standard refund schedule.